Robert Tor Russell: New Delhi

 In 1919, he returned to India and rose to become Chief Architect to the PWD.
 In this position, he led the team that established the monumental architecture of New Delhi, according to the neo-classical model envisaged by Sir Edwin Lutyens.
 His main creative period was between 1929 and 1933, the peak of the Construction of New Delhi.
 During this period, he designed Teen Murti Bhavan (Flagstaff House) originally for the Commander in Chief of the British Indian Army; it subsequently became the residence of Jawaharlal Nehru.
-The Eastern and Western Courts on Janpath (Queensway) built to accommodate Indian legislators were Russell's work, as were the bungalows numbers 1,3,5,7 Lok Kalyan Marg, which now comprise 7, Lok Kalyan Marg, the official residence of the Indian Prime Minister.
+The Eastern and Western Courts on Janpath (Queensway) built to accommodate Indian legislators were Russell's work, as were the bungalows numbers 1,3,5,7, Race Course Road, which now comprise 7, Race Course Road, the official residence of the Indian Prime Minister.

 Russell also designed Safdarjung Airport, National Stadium, Delhi, and several colonial mansions and government housing in the area which is known as Lutyens' Delhi In 1931, he designed the round New Delhi General Post Office (Gole Dak Khana) building in the Gole Market locality.
 Situated inside a busy roundabout earlier known as Alexandra Place.
 He also designed the Pataudi Palace for the Nawabs of Pataudi, in Haryana.
 Russell's most obvious legacy is Connaught Place, two concentric circles of colonnaded streets modelled after the Georgian architecture of Royal Crescent in the English city of Bath, which became the commercial hub of the City.

 He was appointed CIE for his work on the development of New Delhi in 1930.